|55 Kenosia Avenue

 In addition, trisomy X is increasingly being diagnosed before birth (prenatally) based on chromosomal analysis performed subsequent to amniocentesis or chorionic villus sampling (CVS).
 During amniocentesis, a sample of fluid that surrounds the developing fetus is removed and analyzed, while CVS involves the removal of tissue samples from a portion of the placenta.

 Approximately 5-15 percent of women with Turner syndrome also have a 47,XXX karyotype found in certain white blood cells (blood lymphocytes), but the characteristic Turner syndrome karyotype (45,X) in other cells.
-Individuals diagnosed with trisomy X who have symptoms and features similar to Turner syndrome (see the Related Disorders section above) should also be screened for Turner syndrome since treatment recommendations are different for the two disorders.

 Specific therapeutic strategies depend upon several factors including the age of an affected individual upon diagnosis, the specific symptoms that are present and the overall severity of the disorder in each case.
-Early intervention services are recommended for infants and children diagnosed with trisomy X. Experts advise developmental assessment by age four months to evaluate muscle tone and strength; language and speech assessment by 12 months of age to evaluate expressive and receptive language development; and pre-reading assessment during preschool years to look for early signs of reading dysfunction.
+Early intervention services are recommended for infants and children diagnosed with trisomy X. Experts advise developmental assessment by age four months to evaluate muscle tone and strength; language and speech assessment by 12 months of age to evaluate expressive and receptive language development; and pre-reading assessment during preschool years prior to first grade to look for early signs of reading dysfunction.
 An evaluation is recommended to help assess additional learning disabilities and social and emotional problems.